mrstevencervantes/mrstevencervantes/README.md

 <h3 align="center">Chatbot enthusiast</h3>

-- 🔭 I’m currently working on in-depth learning of DSA, OOP and TDD.
+- 🔭 I’m currently working on developing a comprehensive understanding of Data Structures and Algorithms (DSA), Object-Oriented Programming (OOP) and Test-Driven Development TDD

-- 🌱 I’m currently learning **Data Analytics/Science with Python, network programming with Go and web dev with vanilla JS.**
+- 🌱 I’m currently learning **data science and analytics with Python, network programming with Go and web dev with vanilla JS**

 - 👯 I’m looking to collaborate on **Open Source Projects**